BranchTaken/Hemlock/doc/design/effects_mutability.md

 ### Per parameter effects

 Partial application of parameters to a function requires special consideration if applied parameters have associated effects.
-Similarly, parametric effects denoted by e.g. `>->` require special consideration when a supplied function has parameter-specific effects.
+Similarly, parametric effects denoted by e.g. `>e->` require special consideration when a supplied function has parameter-specific effects.

 Consider what happens when partial application of a parameter with associated effects produces a